geo4lib/geo4libcamp-website/docs/2025/index.md

 4. Walk 0.03 miles (5 minutes) to either the Courtyard or the Library.

-### Traveling by Train
+### By Train

-For those arriving by Amtrak’s Empire Builder, your stop will be at St. Paul’s Union Depot.
+For those traveling to the Twin Cities via Amtrak, your stop will be at St. Paul’s Union Depot.
 From there, take a westbound Green Line light rail directly from Union Depot to the University of Minnesota.
 Exit at the West Bank Station.

-### Traveling by Car
+### By Car

 * From the North or South: Interstate 35W provides a direct route into Minneapolis, with named exits leading to the University of Minnesota.
 * From the East or West: Interstate 94 is your best approach, offering exits that place you near the campus area.